act-org/RSCAT/README.md

 jar file installed under "/java" and edit the Mosel script "/org/act/mosel/shadow_test.mos".
 In the Mosel script, the module "mmxprs" is used for Xpress while "nlsolv" is used for other solvers.
 When "nlsolv" is used, the user needs to set the parameter "nl_solverpath" with the solver installation directory.
 Additional information for configuring a solver can be obtained from https://www.fico.com/fico-xpress-optimization/docs/dms2018-02/mosel/mosel_solvers/dhtml/nlsolv.html.
 After editing, save the Mosel file in the JAR archive and reload the package.

 ## Contact
-For techncial issues and questions related to RSCAT, please send emails to rscat@act.org
+For technical issues and questions related to RSCAT, please send emails to rscat@act.org